The cosmological analysis of DES 3$\times$2pt data from the Effective Field Theory of Large-Scale Structure: Results

+To conclude, our comparison highlights the impact on cosmological constraints from the choice of modeling, scale cut, and prior in the DES 3$\times$2pt analysis.
+As we retain less angular scales and marginalise over more nuisance parameters, parameter uncertainties from our analysis end up to be larger than the ones from \emph{DEScollab}.

 \paragraph{Comparison to \emph{Planck} and BOSS} In fig.~\ref{fig:desy3_boss_planck}, we compare our results from DES Y3 3$\times$2pt with independent cosmological probes, namely CMB data from \textit{Planck}~\cite{Planck:2018vyg} and galaxy clustering data from an EFTofLSS analysis of BOSS~\cite{DAmico:2022osl}.
 The 1D posteriors of $\Omega_m$, $h$, and $S_8$, are consistent between all these datasets at the $\lesssim 2\sigma$ level, with the farthest deviation visible in $h$ between DES and \textit{Planck}.
 Our inferred value for $S_8$ is slightly above the ones from \textit{Planck}, in stark contrast with results from other analyses of projected LSS data (see \textit{e.g.},~\cite{Reeves:2025axp} for a recent summary).
 Our DES constraint on $S_8$ is comparable in precision to the BOSS one, and about a factor $3$ looser than the \textit{Planck} one, while our DES constraint on $\Omega_m$ is a factor $2$ looser than the \textit{Planck} one.
 Our constraint on $H_0$ is not competitive, yet insightful since the measurement comes from a different ruler than the one in galaxy clustering or CMB data, as we explain below.
 Under the Gaussian approximation, the full posterior of $(\Omega_m, h, S_8)$ that we infer from DES data is in mild tension at the $1.7\sigma$ and $2.3\sigma$ level with those from BOSS and \emph{Planck}, respectively, mainly driven by the discrepancy visible in the $\Omega_m-h$ plane.
-In contrast, we find that BBN + \emph{DEScollab} is in tension with \emph{Planck} at $4.9\sigma$ comparing the posteriors of either $(\Omega_m, h, S_8)$ or solely $(\Omega_m, h)$, with values of $h$ inconsistent at $4\sigma$.
-Thus, while the use of a more general model via the EFTofLSS, along with self-consistent scale cuts, helps to alleviate the tension, the residual discrepancy remains mildly significant at $\sim 2\sigma$.
+In comparison, we find that \emph{DEScollab} + BBN + $n_s$-prior is consistent with \emph{Planck} at the $2.3\sigma$ level in the 3D $(\Omega_m, h, S_8)$-space, with the discrepancy mainly pulled by a low $S_8$ from \emph{DEScollab} at $1.9\sigma$.
 We now turn to investigate what drives the 3$\times$2pt fit in the $\Omega_m$–$h$ plane.